Hotel porters meet and greet guests, answer enquiries, assist with luggage and park guests' vehicles.

 Hotel porters usually earn

-Hotel porters usually earn between minimum wage and $19 per hour.
+- Hotel porters and concierges usually earn between minimum wage and $29 per hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information on minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Hotel porters may provide some or all of the following services to guests:

 - move luggage

 - run errands

 - deliver mail, newspapers and messages